Lhonco/Tube-Crawls/README.md

 - [ ] Add different handlers depending on if just asking for one station or a cawl
 - [ ] Zoom option
 - [ ] Limit panning
-- [ ] Expand panning limit to allow selection in top left corner-->
+- [ ] Expand panning limit to allow selection in top left corner

 ## Progress
 - Defined brief and wrote README